sugarlabs/musicblocks/README.md

 worked at Affron Scripp & Associates, LLC.

 [Larry Scripp](http://www.larryscripp.net/)

-[Center for Music and the Arts in Education (CMAIE)](http://centerformie.org/) [Music in Education](http://music-in-education.org/)
+[Center for Music and the Arts in Education (CMAIE)](http://centerformie.org/)

+[Music in Education](http://music-in-education.org/)

-Some of the graphics were contributed by Chie Yasuda (the Mouse theme originates with her).
-She also has been very patient with Devin as he works on this--thanks Chie!
+Some of the graphics were contributed by Chie Yasuda.

-Much of the initial coding was done by Yash Khandelwal as part of Google Summer of Code (GSOC) 2015.
-Great work, Yash!
+Much of the initial coding of the fork from Turtle Blocks was done by Yash Khandelwal as part of Google Summer of Code (GSOC) 2015.

 Reporting Bugs
 --------------